Learning, Inspiring, Sharing

 The Courses listed below are based off of your profile interest categories.
 For more accurate results update you profile listing.

-Infection Preventionist Specialized Training - IPCOContains 34 Component(s), 23.00 credits offered
+Infection Preventionist Specialized Training - IPCOContains 34 Component(s), Includes Credits

 This course will provide specialized training for designated Infection Preventionists, who are responsible for the infection prevention and control program at their skilled nursing center or assisted living community.
 REGISTRATIONS for IPCO MUST be done by the individual who will be taking the course, under their individual login.
 Registrations CANNOT be done by another person or under another person’s login.